 - You will be judged by a panel of three judges, usually made up of a mixture of practicing attorneys, professors and judges who have had moot court, trial and appellate experience. - Your argument should be stapled into a manila folder.
 It is NOT a crutch and DO NOT READ FROM IT VERBATIM.
 Use it for reference and to keep your place in your argument.
 Your folder should contain relevant facts, summaries of legal authorities or concepts, and other pertinent information. - When you enter the room, put your name and the side you will be arguing on the blackboard.
-If you are in a "courtroom" without a blackboard, the judges will ask your name and the respective side you are arguing and will write it on his/her evaluation sheet. - The Petitioner (here, the State's lawyers) always argues first.
-When the judges ask if you are ready to proceed, respond "Yes, Your Honor."

-allowed rebuttal and MUST reserve rebuttal time.
+If you are in a "courtroom" without a blackboard, the judges will ask your name and the respective side you are arguing and will write it on his/her evaluation sheet. - The Petitioner (here, the plaintiff's lawyers) always argues first.
+When the judges ask if you are ready to proceed, respond "Yes, Your Honor." - The introduction both sides should use is "May it please the Court.
+My name is , and I represent , the [Petitioner or Respondent] in this appeal."
+The Petitioner is allowed rebuttal and MUST reserve rebuttal time.
 You ask for rebuttal immediately after your introduction.
-"At this time, I would like to reserve (1 to 3) minutes of my time for rebuttal."

-- You will be timed by one of the three (3) judges.
+"At this time, I would like to reserve (1 to 3) minutes of my time for rebuttal." - You will be timed by one of the three (3) judges.
 The timer will remind you how much time you have left.
 EACH person gets ten minutes.
 This may sound like an eternity, but it will go by quickly once you get into your argument.
 You will get a "5 minutes" left signal card, and "2 minutes" left signal card, and "1 minute" left signal card and a STOP card.
 You won't believe how quickly the 5-minute card will be flashed at you. - When the STOP card is flashed, it means STOP regardless of where you are in your argument, but don't stop mid-sentence.
 The best way to handle this is to say, "I see my time has expired.
 May I have a moment to conclude?"
 The judge will then grant you additional time to quickly finish your thought and cut to your prayer.
 More about the prayer later. - Pay respect to the Court.
 Be deferential, yet assert your client's position.
 Never interrupt a judge let him/her get the question out before you start to answer it.
 Listen carefully to the question to ensure that you are really answering it.
-Never get mad at a judge or be argumentative be respectful and assertive (have a conversation with the judges don't run over them with a truck and call it advocacy!). - DON'T talk too fast.
+Never get mad at a judge or be argumentative be

+- respectful and assertive (have a conversation with the judges don't run over them with a truck and call it advocacy!). - DON'T talk too fast.
 Speak clearly and in a moderate tone of voice.
 Don't dance behind the lectern.
 It is distracting, unprofessional and makes you appear nervous and tentative.
 Appear confident and collected (even if you don't feel it).
 Be calm and alert you'll be amazed with how much it will enhance your argument.
 Dress appropriately.
 Conservative, dark suit and tie.